 Although the previous two key reasons are hugely important, aesthetic reasons also play a part in the fact that blind people wear shades.

-Even if seeing people are aware of that fact, cultural and social conditioning make cause awkwardness for them when talking to a blind person.
-Seeing people are conditioned to construe lack of eye contact as lack of attention or interest.
+Even if seeing people are aware of that fact, cultural and social conditioning causes awkwardness for them when talking to a blind person.
+Seeing people are conditioned to construe a lack of eye contact as a lack of attention or interest.

 So, some blind people choose to wear sunglasses to avoid awkward situations when talking with a seeing person.